YanMing-lxb/PyTeXMK/README.en.md

 <details>
 <summary><b>Logic for Selecting the Main File to Compile</b></summary>

-1. If the main file is specified in the command line parameters, use that main file name.
+1. If a master file is specified in the command line arguments, the master file is compiled.
+For example: `pytexmk <main file name>` The main file name may not be followed by a file suffix.
+3.
-2. If there is one and only one main file in the current root directory, use that file as the main file to be compiled.
+2. If there is only one `TEX` file in the current root directory, that file is used as the master file to be compiled.
+4.
-3. If there is a magic comment `% !TEX root`, use the file specified by the magic comment as the main file.
+3. If there is a magic comment `% !TEX root`, the file specified by the magic comment is used as the master file to be compiled.
-4. Search for `\documentclass[]{}` or `\begin{document}` in the TeX file to determine (only supports searching the first 200 lines)
+4. retrieve `\documentclass[]{}` or `\begin{document}` from `TEX` file (only supports retrieving the first 200 lines of the document)
-5. If the main file cannot be determined by the magic comment, try to specify the main file to be compiled based on the default main file name `main.tex`.
+5. if the main file cannot be determined from the magic comment, try to specify the main file to be compiled based on the default main file name, `main.tex`.
+7.
-6. If the main file still cannot be determined, output an error message and exit the program.
+6. If you still cannot determine the main file, output an error message and exit the program.

 </details>

 <details>